-The first step to using your ART covered services is enrolling with our National Infertility Unit (NIU).
-Our NIU is here to help you.
+Our National Infertility Unit (NIU) is here to help you.
 It is staffed by a dedicated team of registered nurses and infertility coordinators.
-They can help you with determining eligibility for benefits and can give you information about our infertility Institutes of Excellence[TM] facilities.
-They can also help your provider with precertification.
+They can help you with determining eligibility for benefits and precertification.
+They can also give you information about our infertility Institutes of Excellence[TM](IOE) facilities.
 You can call the NIU at 1-800-575-5999.